crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Stack Builders**

 - **Swag**: Gift cards upto 400€
+- **Requirements**:
+    - The description of the PR must include the line "As part of [Stack Builders Inc.] (https://www.stackbuilders.com) Hacktoberfest 2023"
+    - The PR link must be sent through our contribution’s [Google Form](https://forms.gle/rXJwxjGEnv6e1DbWA) event
+    - Register your contributions anytime between October 1st and October 31st.
-- **Requirements**: Make PRs in the stackbuilder repo and they will assess it on the basis of quantity and quality.
+    - They will assess it on the basis of quantity and quality.
 - **How to sign up**: Register at [here](https://docs.google.com/forms/d/1mjgfW25HCQQnXYmGuTL9W2ao-DFaeoYW7lWM_5E8QmQ/viewform?edit_requested=true)
 - **Issues**:
     - [InflectionHS](https://github.com/stackbuilders/inflections-hs)